 Manaslu Circuit Trek takes you to one of the most serene trekking routes of Nepal.
 This new trekking trail is not that famous among travelers but is full of natural and cultural beauty typical to the Himalayan region of Nepal.
 Manaslu Circuit trek takes about 15 days to complete with Dharmashala at an elevation of 4470 meters being the highest place you will stay at.
 Compared to Everest Base Camp and other popular treks, the trail to Manaslu Circuit trek is more rustic, villages are more isolated and services at tea houses are mostly basic.
 During the trek, you will also get to Manaslu Base Camp and cross Larkya La Pass at the height of 5165 meters.

 This trek is perfect for those who want fewer distractions and witness the wilderness of nature isolated from the rest of the world.
-This also means that you have to carry with you anything that you may want till the trek completes.
+This also means that you have to carry with you anything that you may want until the trek completes.
 If you miss something, there is very little chance that you will get to buy it once you have started the trek.

 Though some days are shorter and may require you to walk just 4 hours a day, you may even have to walk for 8 hours a day during long days.
 So, you also have to be careful that you keep the weight of your luggage optimized.
 A porter shared among two people will carry up to 15 kgs for each person.
 Any weight except that has to be carried by yourself.

 Read the blog below to know what to pack for your Manaslu Circuit trek.

 Manaslu trekking is a strenuous trek and taking you to high altitudes.
 So, you should be prepared to fight some low temperatures.
 Though the lower villages are warm and even high altitude trekking is bearable during the day.
 But, you have to pack warm clothing for late evening and early morning cold especially during winter.
 Even if you trekking doesn’t fall in the official winter season, late autumn and early spring are still cold.